THE KINGDOM OF GOD IS NOT IN WORD, BUT IN POWER [1 CORINTHIANS 4 VS 20] - EXPLAINED

 The word "communications" used there means "Company / Associations".
 So, evil associations corrupt good manners. - Selah

-So back to our Opening Bible passage;
+So back to our Opening Bible passage:

 'For the kingdom of God is not in word, but in power.' - 1 Corinthians 4 vs 20 {KJV}

 So we clearly see now what the Apostle Paul was talking about after seeing the pre-texts.
 He never meant that the Kingdom of God is not in too much Bible explanations, neither did he intend to say the Kingdom of God is in Supernatural manifestations, even though the Kingdom of God surely is in the manifestations of the Supernatural; yet as per the context of that discussion, that's not what the Apostle Paul was talking about.
-Remember this;
+Remember this:

-"A Bible text will never mean today what it never meant when it was first written." - A certain Preacher
+"A Bible text will never mean today what it never meant when it was first written."

 Take note of the above quote.
 Always seek to know what the meaning of a Bible text or passage is when it was originally written, and don't be too quick to give the Bible your own meaning - You might be wrong! - Selah

-Okay finally, let's see the post-text of our opening Bible Passage, so that we can sum up our finding;
+Okay finally, let's see the post-text of our opening Bible Passage, so that we can sum up our finding:

 'Now which do you prefer?
 Shall I come to you with a rod of correction, or with love and in a spirit of gentleness?' - Verse 21 {AMP}